plfa/plfa.github.io/src/plfa/part2/Subtyping.lagda.md

 ## Variables and the lookup judgment

-The lookup judgement is a three-place relation, with a context, a de Bruijn index, and a type.
+The lookup judgment is a three-place relation, with a context, a de Bruijn index, and a type.

 ```